hslarson/Moist-Meter/README.md

 - It is possible to add unofficial Moist Meters manually, but I can't ensure that I'll catch all of them so I'm choosing not to include them at this time.
 - Even though the video identification system is automatic, I still have to score the videos manually so new Moist Meters may take a day or two to appear on the list
 - I'm trying to track 'Moisty' award winners, but this is a manual process and I may stop doing so later on
-- There is also a link to a Google Form above which you can use to contact me if you notice any mistakes/bugs
+- Use the email above to contact me if you notice any mistakes/bugs